 An estimated 100,000 Native Americans died during the first two years of the Gold Rush alone; by 1873, only 30,000 indigenous people remained of around 150,000.
 According to Madley, the state spent a total of about $1.7 million—a staggering sum in its day—to murder up to 16,000 people.

 Today, despite all odds, California has the United States’ largest Native American population and is home to 109 federally recognized tribes.
 But the state’s treatment of native peoples during its founding days—and the role the slaughter of Native Americans played in establishing California’s prosperity—is little known today.
-California has never apologized for the genocide it carried out against its indigenous residents.
+California only apologized for the genocide it carried out against its indigenous residents in 2019.